syncmylife/home-k8s-cluster/cluster.md

 cuser@amber:~$ helm repo update cuser@amber:~$ kubectl create namespace ingress-nginx
 ```
-* for next steps install reflector first(or make the changes after reflector is installed):
+* for next steps install reflector first(or make the changes after reflector is installed), do not forget that before we get a valid secret from LE reflector can run into problems affecting also k8s DNS:
 * add the ingress-nginx under secretTemplate reflector.v1.k8s.emberstack.com/reflection-allowed-namespaces
 ```console
 cuser@amber:~$ kubectl edit certificate <example>-certificate-staging -n cert-manager-<example-cloud>